 Tips for No Leftovers

-- Use canned green beans if you are unable to find fresh or are in a pinch.
+• Use canned green beans if you are unable to find fresh or are in a pinch.
+Just be sure to rinse and drain completely.
 I also like to use frozen cut green beans.

-- Serve this as a side, but it also tastes great as a “savory glaze” served slices of ham as a fancy main course.
+• Serve this as a side, but it also tastes great as a “savory glaze” when served with slices of ham as a fancy main course.

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!